danielbrock4/Ratings_On_Demand/README.md

 - [IMDB](https://www.imdb.com/) using BeautifulSoup

 # Summary:

 ## Description
 This repository contains a working model to predict IMDb ratings for a movie using features available prior to the movie's release.
 The model uses linear regression and features obtained through Kaggle.

+## Why This Topic and Why Audience Ratings Matter

+Audience Ratings are more than talking points; they influence the viewership of a project.
+National dialogue regarding movie ratings is often a massive debate topic amongst friends and social media, which may help or hurt a movie's performance at the box office.
+Some moviegoers go as far as solely relying on movie ratings to determine if they want to invest their time and money before they watch a movie, so investors need to try and predict movie ratings before investing in future projects.

 ## Overview:
 Online ratings are an indispensable part of how we watch movies.
 They condense an entire feature-length production into a single metric, giving us a measure by which to decide, within seconds, whether it's worthy of our time or not.